-At Abels & Annes, we work with mesothelioma victims and surviving family members to hold those responsible accountable, and to help ensure a family’s financial security.
+At Abels & Annes, we work with mesothelioma victims and surviving family members to hold those responsible accountable.
+Our asbestos and mesothelioma attorneys in Chicago look to help ensure a family’s financial security.

 Determining where and when the exposure occurred, and identifying those responsible, is often the first challenge.
-In many cases, large corporations responsible for exposing employees have been already been forced into bankruptcy by mesothelioma lawsuits.
-In some cases, a trust fund may be available to pay damages.
-In other cases, a company may have been sold and then resold to a large corporation still in business under a different name.
+In many cases, large corporations responsible for exposing employees have already been forced into bankruptcy by mesothelioma lawsuits.
+However, in many cases, a trust fund may be available to pay damages.
+In other cases, a large corporation might now own the at-fault business.
+They could still be in business under a different name.

 And in still other cases, it’s the government that is responsible.
-U.S. military veterans – particularly those who served in Navy shipyards or aboard ship, are at particularly high risk for developing mesothelioma.
-Hollywood Actor Steve McQueen died at the age of 50 after being diagnosed with mesothelioma.
-He believed he might have been exposed to asbestos while working aboard ships as a Marine at the conclusion of World War II.
+U.S. military veterans, particularly those who served in Navy shipyards or aboard ships, are at particularly high risk for developing mesothelioma.
+For example, Hollywood Actor Steve McQueen died at the age of 50 after being diagnosed with mesothelioma.
+His exposure to asbestos was most likely from working aboard ships as a Marine at the conclusion of World War II.

-Nationwide, about 3,000 people will be diagnosed with mesothelioma each year and about the same number will die from this preventable form of cancer.
-Illinois is one of about a dozen states reporting above-average death rates of 14-17 annual patients per 1 million, according to the Centers for Disease Control and Prevention.
+Nationwide, about 3,000 people receive a mesothelioma diagnosis each year and about the same number will die from this preventable form of cancer.
+Illinois is one of about a dozen states reporting above-average death rates.
+There are 14-17 annual patients per 1 million, according to the Centers for Disease Control and Prevention.

 If you are dealing with a diagnosis of mesothelioma, there is no time to waste.
 Please contact the personal injury attorneys and wrongful death lawyers of Abels & Annes, P.C. today for a free consultation.
-We can be reached at (855) LAW-CHICAGO or by filling out our online form.
+We can be reached at (312) 924-7575 or by filling out our online form.